ArneCL/BlogPosts/java-spring-basic-di.md

 title: Basic Dependency Injection with Spring (with Gradle)
 tags: java,spring,gradle

-Let's start with some simple setter injection with a XML-based configuration.
+Let's start with some simple setter injection with an XML-based configuration.

 First you need an WEB-INF/beans.xml, or whatever you want to call it, file.
 This will define the beans you will inject.